sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 * $$VERSION$$ - The ASM version

 * $$NAV$$ - If you are using numbered pages, outputs navigation with the current page disabled and links to the other available pages.
+Returns a blank for recently adopted animal pages.

+* $$TITLE$$ - An appropriate title based on the page being published.
+If it is a recently adopted page, the title will be "Recently adopted" in your language.
+Otherwise, it will be "Available for adoption".

 * $$TOTAL$$ - The number of animals output by the publisher